Harriet L. Cramer

-Harriet L. Cramer (née, Barker; February 14, 1848 - February 7, 1922) was an American journalist.
+Harriet L. Cramer (née, Barker; February 14, 1848 – February 7, 1922) was an American journalist.
 Starting off as a typesetter and proofreader at The Evening Wisconsin, a daily newspaper published in Milwaukee, Wisconsin, she went on to become its editor and publisher.
-She was also the president of The Evening Wisconsin Company, which, in addition to publishing one of the "Golden Dozen" of American newspaeprs, also conducted an extensive job printing department.
+She was also the president of The Evening Wisconsin Company, which, in addition to publishing one of the "Golden Dozen" of American newspapers, also conducted an extensive job printing department.
 Cramer was a benefactor of Marquette University; Cramer Hall is named in her honor.

 Early life

 Harriet Laura Barker was born in Waupun, Wisconsin, February 14, 1848.
 Her parents were Charles Granderson Barker and Alice (Doyle) Barker.
-As a descendant of John Barker (1764-1835), of New York who served in the Revolutionary War, Harriet was a member of the Daughters of the American Revolution.
+As a descendant of John Barker (1764–1835), of New York who served in the Revolutionary War, Harriet was a member of the Daughters of the American Revolution.

 Career

 Journalism

 In 1864, she removed to Milwaukee.
 There, she was hired by The Evening Wisconsin in its composing room as a typesetter and proofreader.

 In New York City, on June 25, 1869, she married William Edward Cramer (1817–1905), who was blind, deaf, and 30 years older than Harriet.
 He was the founder and editor of The Evening Wisconsin.
 Their honeymoon was an extensive tour of Europe.
 They were in Paris during the Franco-Prussian War, and were locked up in the besieged city for several months, until liberated, with other American residents, through the offices of the United States Minister Washburn and Chancellor Otto von Bismarck.
 They were also in Paris during the whole reign of the Commune, from March until July, 1871.

 The Cramers resided in Milwaukee's Newhall House Hotel when it caught on fire on January 10, 1883.
 Harriet carried William to safety.

 When Edward died in 1905, the widow was elected president of The Evening Wisconsin Company, and she continued the publication of the paper with Andrew J. Aikens and John F. Cramer (William E. Cramer's nephew) in the business office, and John G. Gregory as editor.
 After Aikens' death in 1909, Mrs. Cramer was assisted in the management by John F. Cramer and John W. Campsie.
 This arrangement continued for nine years, until June 1918, when Mrs. Cramer and her associates in the corporation disposed of The Evening Wisconsin to William H. Park, who up to the previous year, had been one of the owners and publishers of The Milwaukee Daily News.

 Cramer was the first woman to be elected to honorary life membership in the Milwaukee Press Club.